benwiley4000/volca-sampler/README.md

 Currently this runs tests for validating the functions used to create Syro streams in the app.

 If Puppeteer complains about missing system-level dependencies, you might need to install some additional packages: https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix

+Note that if you use the Docker image recommended above, you will already have these dependencies installed.